Woodbridge, Ontario: Early history

-A major industry over time, Abell Agricultural Works opened in 1862 and had 200 employees by 1874, making steam-powered agricultural equipment.
+John Abell was another notable early entrepreneurial figure that shaped the village of Burwick/Woodbridge, settling there in 1845.
+He initially started with manufacturing carriages and wagons.
+In 1847, he initially opened a foundry for manufacturing mill irons.
+In 1862, Abell opened the Abell Agricultural Works foundry, that became a major industry over time and had 200 employees by 1874, making steam-powered agricultural equipment like traction engines.
+Due to problems not being able to get a railway siding from the nearby Toronto, Grey & Bruce Railway to his factory, in 1885 he left Woodbridge and relocated his manufacturing operations to Queen & Abell Streets in Toronto, which was a blow to the village at the time.
+The building, south of Woodbridge Ave. and west of the Humber River, became Edwards & Edwards tannery in 1919, but was destroyed by fire in 1926.
+Part of the remaining plant was rebuilt and became the S.C.
+William Rubber Company in 1935, later M.L.
+Snyder & Son (rubber manufacturing).

 The Toronto, Grey and Bruce Railway arrived from Weston in 1870.
 This line was constructed as a narrow gauge railway through Caledon and completed to Owen Sound in 1873.
 Owing to financial difficulty, it was operated by the Grand Trunk Railway until 1883, when it was leased to the Canadian Pacific Railway.
-Conversion to standard gauge required realigning some of the track curves, particularly around Woodbridge.
-In 1908 this line was linked to the transcontinental route through Sudbury, with the original route between Bolton and Orangeville being abandoned in 1934.
+Conversion to standard gauge required realigning some of the track curves, particularly around Woodbridge (the mainline was shifted to the east through town, and a new Woodbridge Station built to replace the original TG&B station, that became a farmer's supply store).
+In 1908 this line was linked to the transcontinental route through Sudbury at Bolton, with the original TG&B route between Bolton and Orangeville being abandoned in 1934.

 By 1880, the settlement had two general stores, a carriage works, two churches, a school, two hotels, a library, two newspapers and a post office.
 As the population increased it was pressured by the citizens to add a post office so there would be no confusion with another settlement in Canada West.
 By 1882, Woodbridge had over a thousand residents and was incorporated as a village.
+Some of the notable hotels for horse-drawn commercial travelers passing through town included the Queen's Hotel, Inkerman House, Dominion House, and Prentice Hotel.